htlee6/hugo_academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a graduate student in System Science at Beijing Normal University and a member of [BrainAIR](http://www.brainair.cn) Lab, advised by [Prof. Bailu Si](https://sss.bnu.edu.cn/tabid/143/ArticleID/462/frtid/144/Default.aspx).
+I am currently in my exchange year at Ludwig-Maximillians-Universität München, majoring Computer Science.
+At the same time I am also a graduate student in System Science at Beijing Normal University and a member of [BrainAIR](http://www.brainair.cn) Lab, advised by [Prof. Bailu Si](https://sss.bnu.edu.cn/tabid/143/ArticleID/462/frtid/144/Default.aspx).
 Prior to that, I obtained my bachelor's degree of engineering from Beijing University of Posts and Telecommunications.

 <!--My Asian name 李昊天, where 李(Lee) is my family name, and 昊(Hau) 天(Ten), two individual characters as a whole, is my given name, is sometimes interpreted as 'Haotian Li' as well.
 FC Barcelona RULES! -->